 Application #4 – Land Registry

-India has reportedly been having issues regarding property fraud and their land registry.
+India has reportedly been having issues regarding property fraud and its land registry.
 So they have been looking into using blockchain technology as a means to solve those problems.
 In the year 2013, New Delhi had a recorded 181 cases involving property fraud.
 Mumbai’s number came pretty close, with 173 cases under report.

 In an attempt to fix this recurring situation, the governments of Telangana and Andhra Pradesh have teamed up with a Swedish startup called ChromaWay to implement their land registry onto the blockchain.
 The execution of this collaboration is fairly clear-cut, as the system will have a blockchain back-end and a web app as a back-end.
-The front-end will assist in the overall system cogitation and ChromaWay will be employing their own database platform that is called ‘Postchain.’
+The front-end will assist in the overall system cogitation and ChromaWay will be employing its own database platform that is called ‘Postchain.’

 According to the International Business Times:

 “Postchain is built from the ground up to work with most widely-used platforms, and integrating it into the government’s systems is done seamlessly.

 “From the user point of view, everything is presented in a transparent way for citizens to leverage blockchain technology to buy and sell lands without any hassles.”